 Yoga Nidra doesn’t ask us to change anything, it simply teaches us to observe our habitual tendency to want to change things into something other than they are.

-If the idea of doing strange postures puts you off all things yoga, don’t worry – no experience is needed to do this method of deep relaxation, and you don’t need to learn any yoga postures either.
-Just relax – there is no goal to reach, no comparisons to be made.
-Next time you feel exhausted, anxious or overwhelmed, try immersing yourself in the transformative power of Yoga Nidra, before reaching for a coffee, a glass of wine and/or the iPad, iPhone, or TV.
+If the idea of doing strange postures puts you off all things yoga, don’t worry – no experience is needed to do this method of deep relaxation.
+Just lie down, be comfortable and let go – there is no goal to reach, no comparisons to be made.

 "Go deeper ...
 Past thoughts into silence, Past silence into stillness, Past stillness into the heart.
 Let Love consume all that is left of you."
 Kabir